The Beginner’s Guide to the Best Mushrooms for Health*

 Chaga (Inonotus obliquus)

-- As an adaptogenic mushroom, it may help support your body's natural ability to adapt to occasional daily stress.*
+- As an adaptogenic mushroom, it may help support your body's natural ability to adapt to occasional stress.*

 - Chaga is sometimes called “the king of mushrooms.”